Bachelor

 requirements

-For the first round, the candidate needs to record an introduction video and performance video’s:
+The audition consists of two rounds.
+For the first round, the candidate needs to record 2 videos:

 • Video 1: A short introduction of him/herself in English: talk about your musical experiences, your motivation to study music, your main subject and why you choose to audition at Conservatorium Maastricht.

-• J.S.
+J.S.
 Bach; either a Sinfonia, or at least two movements of a French or English suite, Italian concerto, or a Prelude & Fugue from the WTK 1/2.

-• Two motorical (fast) etudes; e.g. an etude by Czerny Op.
+Two motorical (fast) etudes: e.g., an etude by Czerny Op.
 740, Cramer-Bülow (from ’60 selected studies’), Clementi (from ‘Gradus ad Parnassum’), or by Chopin, Debussy, Liszt, Rachmaninov, Scriabin, or comparable.

-• At least two, in tempo contrasting movements from a classical sonata by Mozart, Haydn, Beethoven, Schubert or Clementi.
+At least two, in tempo contrasting movements from a classical sonata by Mozart, Haydn, Beethoven, Schubert or Clementi.

-• Two pieces of choice from two different style periods (later than Beethoven).
+Two pieces of choice from two different style periods (later than Beethoven).

 Additional video’s (not required): The candidate may provide concert video registrations.